testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

   Your browser does not support the video tag.
 </video>

 Level 3 features numerous paths that lead to Mario's death—he must precisely jump from platform to platform across large gaps while avoiding enemies.
-The combination of precise platforming and enemy avoidance made finding a winning path significantly harder.
+The combination of precise jumping and enemy avoidance made finding a winning path significantly harder.
 Nevertheless, Level 3 was beaten, and the video above shows our autonomous Mario's successful run.
-Way to go Mario!
+Autonomous testing for the win again!

 ## Finding a path to complete Level 4

-Our reference Python implementation of *Super Mario* contains 4 levels, making this the final challenge for our autonomous exploration:
+Our reference Python implementation of *Super Mario* contains 4 levels, making Level 4 the final challenge for our autonomous exploration test:

 ```bash
 python3 tests/run.py --autonomous --play-seconds 3000 --fps 300 --always-pick-best-path --start-level 4 --paths-file level4_paths.json --backtrack 0